schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Shopping

-A usher interests a legislation at a atelier.
+A usher interests a legislation at an atelier.

 ## Scoundrel Solemnity